Polarization-Research-Lab/library/_tabs/apply.md

 ### How to apply

-Find a set of five articles you would be willing to review (you can pick from this list or suggest one using the article criteria below).
+Find a set of five articles you would be willing to review (you can pick from [this list](https://docs.google.com/spreadsheets/d/1RQAmTyc0V0hPYzaBMpP6AOLvPFZJ6OFrNDtiih7Of8k/edit#gid=0)).
 We will pick one of your suggestions or work with you to identify an article from our list.

 Submit an application to be a writer [at this link](https://docs.google.com/forms/d/e/1FAIpQLSdXt-JjOV2ZbuXFHbX7quSOdf-ofJsFu4FRfE1TeCkCb2E9fQ/viewform).